apple/swift-protobuf/Documentation/API.md

 `RawRepresentable` with a `RawValue` of `Int`.
 The generated Swift enum will have a case for each enum value in the proto file.

-If deserialization encounters an unknown value, that value is either ignored (JSON) or handled as an unknown field (protobuf binary), depending on the particular serialization.

 Proto3 enums have an additional `UNRECOGNIZED(Int)` case that is used whenever an unrecognized value is parsed from protobuf serialization or from other serializations that store integer enum values.
 Proto2 enums lack this extra case.

-On decode, proto2 treats unrecognized enum values as if the entire field were unknown.
-JSON serialization can store named or numeric enum values.
-Unknown named values are always dropped when deserializing.
+If deserialization encounters an unknown value:
+-  For JSON, if the value was in _string_ form, it causes a parsing error as it can't be mapped to a value.
+If the value was an integer value, then a proto3 syntax enum can still capture it via the `UNRECOGNIZED(Int)` case.
+- For protobuf binary, the value is handled as an unknown field.

 ```swift
 public enum MyEnum: SwiftProtobuf.Enum {